Campus Improvement Plan

 Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Strategy's Expected Result/Impact: Campus EOP is turned in and filed by September 1st.
+Strategy's Expected Result/Impact: EOP is completed and explained to all staff no later than September 1st.

 Goal 4: Fiscal Responsibility